Note: This GIF shows an earlier version of the app in action. New GIFs coming soon!

-In Analytics, under the "Admin" tab, navigate to "AdWords Linking" (at the "Property" level) and create a link group for your AdWords account.
+In Analytics, under the Admin tab, navigate to AdWords Linking (at the Property level).
+Create a new link group for your AdWords account.

 3. Link AdWords to Analytics

-5. Enable Advertising Reporting Features in Analytics
+4. Enable Remarketing + Advertising Reporting Features in Analytics

-Make sure to 'Save' before continuing!
+Make sure to Save before continuing!

-6. Start Building Lists
+5. Start Building Lists

-7. Check AdWords Audiences
+6. Check AdWords Audiences

-Now that you have created your audiences, you should do a quick check inside AdWords to see if they show up.
-Navigate to "Shared Library" > "Audiences" - you should see each of the audiences that you created in Google Analytics (these should be labeled "tag-based").
+Now you've created your audiences, do a quick check inside AdWords to see if they've populated correctly.
+Navigate to Shared Library > Audiences.
+You should see each of the audiences that you created in Analytics.

 7. Create a Display Campaign